dulhara19/nexora/README.md

 Create a .env file with your database credentials and any required API keys:
 ## Architecture
 ![high level architecture](/src/images/fig2.png)
-for store structured data like time tables, bus schedules and cafe menus we have used MYSQL, and for other unstructured data we used CromaDB(vectordb).
+for store structured data like time tables, bus schedules and cafe menus i have used MYSQL, and for other unstructured data i used CromaDB(vectordb).

 **User Input**
  - The process starts with the user, who can provide input either by text or voice (SST = Speech-to-Text).